rumca-js/pi-wifi-access-point/README.md

  - If wifi is not visible on you client device, then your client migh not be supported that Wifi standard version
  - If you can connect to Wifi, but 'Obtaining IP address' is still visible on the client, or the client cannot receive ip number, then most likely dhcpd is incorrectly configured
  - If you cannot create files, then it has something to do with SMB config/proviliges

+ # TODO

+ Maybe installation can be automated?
+Can a installation scripot be created?
+ Bridge connection would be nice.
+To access laptop from a phone, and the laptop would allow the phone to transmit data with the Internet